Solène Gicquel

 French national champion in the high jump.
 She competed at the 2024 Olympic Games.

-Career
+Biography

-From Rennes, she is a member of Stade Rennais.
+From Rennes, Gicquel is a member of Stade Rennais.
 She won her first French Athletics Championships title in St Étienne in July 2019 with a clearance of 1.89 metres.
 The following February she won her first French Indoor Athletics Championships title in Liévin.

-She won the French national title in Caen in June 2022, jumping 1.85 metres.
+Gicquel won the French national title in Caen in June 2022, jumping 1.85 metres.
 She competed at the 2022 European Athletics Championships in Munich, Germany, clearing 1.87 metres to qualify for the final where she placed thirteenth overall.